PCPythonCode/HGAC-LLM-masterc/Readme.md

 ## **Dataset**

-All the processed datasets we used in the paper can be downloaded at [Baidu Yun](https://pan.baidu.com/s/1qpchYQqM_nsFSajxI_JaOQ) (password:lhgac).
+All the processed datasets we used in the paper can be downloaded at [Baidu Yun](https://pan.baidu.com/s/1qpchYQqM_nsFSajxI_JaOQ) (password:hgac).
 Put datasets in the folder 'data/' to run experimments.